giuseppetrivi/telegram-bot-basic-project-structure/README.md

 <!-- TOC --><a name="folder-structure"></a>
 ## Folder structure
-For the structure i've been ispirated to the MVC architecture logic.<br>
+For the structure i've been ispirated to the MVC architecture logic.

 `config/` contain configuration files and classes to handle it;<br>
 `control/` contain classes that handles the processes of the bot;<br>